Chris-luiz-16/Docker-container-load-balancing-/README.md

 # Docker containers Load balancing

-This repo is based on common situation on how to load balance multiple containers either in a single ec2-instance or a single in a multiple ec2-instance.
+This repo is based on common situation on how to load balance multiple containers either in a single ec2-instance or in a multiple ec2-instance.
 **Let's get started**

 ## Table of Contents